ode

 Since R2024b

-Equation form, specified as "standard"
+Equation form, specified as one of these options:

 Jacobian matrix, specified as an odeJacobian